-Having a return to work (RTW) program in place benefits your employees and your business.
+Having a back to work program in place benefits your employees and your business.
 Employers that offer modified duty to injured workers save money by:

 - Speeding their injured workers’ medical recovery